ruffythepirate/tip-of-the-day/README.md

 # INTRODUCTION

-Tip of the day is a simple shell script that prints one random line out of a `~/.tips` file when being called.
+Tip of the day is a simple shell script that prints one random line out of any file in `~/.totd/` when being called.
 You can configure this script to be run upon shell startup.

 # INSTALLATION